MicrosoftDocs/memdocs/sccm/protect/deploy-use/endpoint-protection-client-faq.md

 3. To learn more about the detected threats, click the **History** tab, and then select **All detected items**.

 4. If you don't see all the detected items, click **View details**.
 If you're prompted for an administrator password or confirmation, type the password or confirm the action.
-On systems running Windows XP, you may need to log on as an administrator on this computer.

 > [!NOTE]
 >  During computer cleanup, whenever possible, Windows Defender removes only the infected part of a file, not the entire file.